 Each sleeper car includes a shower for roomette passengers.
 You can use the shower area to change your clothes if you need more space.

-Amtrak provides bars or liquid soap, washcloths, and towels for your convenience.
-On my last few trips, lotions and shampoo have also been available.
+Amtrak provides soap (in liquid or bar form), washcloths, and towels for your convenience.
+On my recent trips, lotions and shampoo have also been available, but you are welcome to bring your own.

-However, you should bring your shampoo, hairdryer, and other necessary hair accessories.
-Shower shoes or flip-flops are also recommended to keep your feet clean and prevent slipping.
+It’s essential to bring your hairdryer and other hair accessories.
+Shower shoes or flip-flops are recommended to keep your feet clean and to prevent slipping.

 Could I request a particular roomette to get the best view?